tpayne/agentic-ai-adk/samples/GCP/FinanceADK/README.md

     - `get_aggregated_stock_data`
     *(yfinance-backed)*

-- Root ADK tool registry + dispatcher with schema validation and timeouts.
 - Root `LlmAgent` accepts natural-language queries, parses LLM-style JSON decisions, and invokes tools.
 - In-memory requests-cache to avoid filesystem permission issues in containers.
-- CLI interactive mode and batch mode: pass `-f <file>` to run commands from a file (one command per line).
-- Minimal rule-based example LLM for local testing; designed to be replaced by a real LLM call.

 ---